derekprior/jshint-junit-xml-formatter/README.md

 Pass the path to reporter.js to the JSHint `--reporter` option.

-You can also use this plugin with newer versions of the grunt-contrib-jshint plugin that support the `report` option using something like this in your `options` object:
+You can also use this plugin with newer versions of the [grunt-contrib-jshint](https://github.com/gruntjs/grunt-contrib-jshint) plugin that support the `reporter` option using something like this in your `options` object:

     options: {
         reporter: require('jshint-junit-reporter'),